Paul Sarvela

 Paul Douglas Sarvela (August 7, 1959 – November 9, 2014) was Professor of health education and Dean of the College of Applied Sciences and Arts at Southern Illinois University Carbondale (SIUC).
 The college is unique in being the only comprehensive, technically oriented college that is part of a major research university.
-Following the departure of Rita Cheng to become president of Northern Arizona University, Sarvela was named as interim chancellor July 8, 2014, and was confirmed July 24, 2014.
-Born in Gloucester, Massachusetts, he died on November 9, 2014 in Carbondale, Illinois while undergoing treatment for cancer.
+Following the departure of Rita Cheng to become president of Northern Arizona University, Sarvela was named as interim chancellor on July 8, 2014, and it was confirmed on July 24, 2014.
+He was born in Gloucester, Massachusetts, and died on November 9, 2014, in Carbondale, Illinois, while undergoing treatment for cancer.

 Sarvela authored or co-authored more than 60 publications in peer-reviewed journals, as well as several textbooks, monographs, and technical reports.
 With more than 130 conference papers to his name, his work has been presented nationwide in the United States, as well as in parts of Europe, where he was a visiting professor at the University of Cologne (Germany) and a lecturer in Finland.

 Sarvela earned a bachelor's degree in psychology in 1981, a master's degree in educational psychology in 1983 and a doctorate in health education in 1984, all from the University of Michigan.
 He began his professional career as a program evaluator for Ford Aerospace and Communications Corporation (1984–86), primarily doing classified work for the National Security Agency.

 In 1986 he joined the faculty of SIUC’s Department of Health Education, where he was widely regarded as the replacement for recently departed Robert S. Gold.
 He was promoted to the rank of associate professor in 1989 and to full professor in 1992.